darosuardiaz/pokebot/TECH_DEBT.md

 ## Architectural

-1.  **Centralize API Logic:** The logic for fetching data from `pokeapi.co` is currently present in both `lib/tools/pokemon-api.ts` and `lib/tools/battle-simulator.ts`.
-This should be consolidated into a single, dedicated service (e.g., `lib/services/pokeapi.ts`).
-This will improve maintainability, reduce code duplication, and make it easier to implement caching or other API-related features.

 2.  **Refine State Management:** The application uses Redux effectively for managing global state.
 However, some component-level state could be moved to Redux to better manage the application's overall state.
 For example, the battle state in `components/battle/battle-arena.tsx` (e.g., `selectedPokemon1`, `selectedPokemon2`, `battleResult`) could be managed in the `pokemonSlice` or a new `battleSlice`.

-3.  **Component Decomposition:** Some components have grown quite large and handle multiple responsibilities.
-Breaking them down into smaller, more focused components would improve readability and reusability.
-    *   `components/battle/battle-arena.tsx`: This component could be split into `SingleBattle`, `TeamBattle`, and `BattleResult` components.
-    *   `components/chat/chat-interface.tsx`: The chat input and message list could be extracted into their own components.

 ## Specific Code Improvements